Secrano/secrano.github.io/archive/readme.md

 - Math: The Geometric Canvas.
 - High order dimension math: Particle simulation of galaxies as wallpaper with effects.
 - Three focal points continuum: 1st attempt on gravitational pull.
+- Free gravitation toggle (G): Freedom of choice, when model miss param dim and gradient descents.

 # ---
 # ---